-1.3.3 The procedures for the fulfillment of undergraduate and postgraduate assignments / practical training 7 1.3.4 The procedures for the conduct and the format of the examinations and for student assessment 7 1.3.5 Students' participation procedures for the improvement of the programme and of the educational process 6 1.4 oose and objectives of the programme are consistent with the expected outcomes and with the mission and the strategy of the institution.
-7 1.5 owing ensure the achievement of the programme's purpose, objectives outcomes: and the 1.5.1 The number of courses 8 1.5.2 The programme's content 7 1.5.3 The methods of assessment 7 1.5.4 The teaching material 7 1.5.5 The equipment 8 1.5.6 The balance between theory and practice 8 1.5.7 The research orientation of the programme 6 1.5.8 The quality of students' assignments 6 1.6 The expected learning outcomes of the programme are known to the students and to the members of the teaching staff.
-8 1.7 The teaching and learning process is adequate and effective for the achievement of the expected learning outcomes.
-8 1.8 The content of the programme's courses reflects the latest achievements / 7 developments in science, arts, research and technology.
+1.3.2 The programme webpage information and material 8 1.3.3 The procedures for the fulfillment of undergraduate and postgraduate assignments / practical training 7 1.3.4 The procedures for the conduct and the format of the examinations and for student assessment 7 1.3.5 Students' participation procedures for the improvement of the programme and of the educational process 6 1.4 oose and objectives of the programme are consistent with the expected outcomes and with the mission and the strategy of the institution.
+7 1.5 owing ensure the achievement of the programme's purpose, objectives outcomes: and the 1.5.1 The number of courses 8 1.5.2 The programme's content 7 1.5.3 The methods of assessment 7 1.5.4 The teaching material 7 1.5.5 The equipment 8 1.5.6 The balance between theory and practice 8 1.5.7 The research orientation of the programme 6 1.5.8 The quality of students' assignments 6 1.6 ected learning outcomes of the programme are known to the students the members of the teaching staff.
+8 1.7 ching and learning process is adequate and effective for the achievement spected learning outcomes.
+8 1.8 The content of the programme's courses reflects the latest achievements / developments in science, arts, research and technology.
 7 1.9 New research results are embodied in the content of the programme of study.
-6 1.10 • The content of foundation courses is designed to prepare the students for the first year of their chosen undergraduate degree. n.a.
+6 1.10 The content of foundation courses is designed to prepare the students for the first year of their chosen undergraduate degree. n.a.
 1.11 Students s' command of the language of instruction is appropriate. n.a.
-1.12 so that c gramme of study is structured in a consistent manner and in sequence, oncepts operating as preconditions precede the teaching of other, more and cognitively more demanding, concepts. n.a